EtherealEngine/etherealengine-docs/docs/01_gettingStarted/03_developer/02_typescript.md

   ]
 })
 ```

-The WorldNetworkAction.destroyObject is an observer we've injected here to catch here to make sure that we update our state tables appropriately.
+`WorldNetworkAction.destroyObject` is an observer that we have injected to make sure that we update our state tables appropriately.

 Although we have custom state on the object creation, we don't have any custom state on paddle destruction.

 ### PaddleState: Introduction to Components

-With the state management out of the way, now we're left with the details of making sure our visual representations reflect our state.
+With the state management out of the way, we are now left with the details of making sure that our visual representations reflect our state.

-PaddleReactor defines a React component that has a useEffect() to observe state changes on a given PaddleState entry.
-When the PaddleState changes it sets up an entity to reflect that owner.
-Inside the useEffect() we see several typical 3d and game related components being setup:
+`PaddleReactor.ts` defines a React component that has a `useEffect()` to observe state changes on a given `PaddleState` entry.
+The reactor sets up an entity to reflect that owner when PaddleState changes.

+Inside `useEffect()` we see several typical 3D and game related components being setup:
 - UUIDComponent
 - TransformComponent
 - VisibleComponent